Ron's Gone Wrong: Plot

 Barney is kicked out from school and tells Ron off, but upon returning home, realizes that Ron was just trying to be a friend exactly the way he was taught.
 He decides to run away with Ron when Bubble employees come for them.
-They briefly run into Savannah, still upset over her incident, and tells her that he's going to hide in the woods.
-Meanwhile, while Andrew warns Marc about the ramifications of the B-bot, Marc sneaks away so that he can meet Ron.
-Andrew sends all nearby B-bots to track them down.
+They briefly run into Savannah, still upset over her incident, and Barney tells her that he's going to hide in the woods.
+Meanwhile, while Andrew warns Marc about the ramifications of the B-Bot, Marc sneaks away so that he can meet Ron.
+Andrew sends all nearby B-Bots to track them down.

 Barney and Ron spend the night in the woods, which at first they enjoy.
 However, the following day, a storm rolls in and Ron, whose battery has run out, powers down.
-They are soon pursued by the B-bots, but they manage to escape and hide in a ditch, triggering an asthma attack for Barney.
-Andrew, deciding that Ron disappearing will be better for the company, decides to call off the B-bots, effectively leaving Barney to die.
+They are soon pursued by the B-Bots, but they manage to escape and hide in a ditch, triggering an asthma attack for Barney.
+Andrew, deciding that Ron disappearing will be better for the company, decides to call off the B-Bots, effectively leaving Barney to die.
 Due to the cold weather, Barney becomes weak and Ron, using his last bit power, brings him back to civilization just outside the school where Savannah, Rich, Noah, and Ava rush out to help him.
 Ron shuts down for good.

 Barney is taken to the hospital and recuperates before meeting Marc, who has patched Ron to make him like every other B-Bot.
 Barney demands that Marc access the cloud to get Ron's original personality, but Andrew has since taken over the company and locked Marc out.
 Through an elaborate plan in which Barney, Graham, Donka and Marc break into Bubble HQ, Barney manages to make it to the Bubble database, finds Ron's original data and uploads him back into his body, restoring him back to his original code.
-Seeing that Bubble has direct access to everyone's B-bot and realizing that Savannah, Rich, Noah, and Ava are just as lonely as he was, Barney suggests upgrading all the B-bots to have Ron's flaws.
+Seeing that Bubble has direct access to everyone's B-Bot and realizing that Savannah, Rich, Noah, and Ava are just as lonely as he was, Barney suggests upgrading all the B-Bots to have Ron's flaws.
 However, this means that Ron will be dispersed.
 Barney reluctantly says goodbye to Ron as his programming is spread to everyone, mixing Marc's friendship algorithm with Ron's code.
-Marc blackmails Andrew into giving his position of CEO back after secretly recording him admitting that the B-bots spy on their owners for profit.
+Marc blackmails Andrew into giving his position of CEO back after secretly recording him admitting that the B-Bots spy on their owners for profit.

-Three months later, everyone has a faulty B-bot, but are happy with their weird and wild personalities.
+Three months later, everyone has a faulty B-Bot, but are happy with their weird and wild personalities.
 Barney (who is now allowed back in school) no longer has one, but has become much more sociable and has gotten close with his former friends (which includes deleting the humiliating video of Savannah).
 As they hang out at recess, a giant Bubble tower that overlooks Nonsuch produces Ron's face, implying that he is still alive.